-10. Other conditions, planning your budget and restrictions on budget
+11. Other conditions, planning your budget and restrictions on budget

+Davila a account All grants as will be assessed to grants a consumb

-Bank account All grantees will be expected to create a separate, auditable, no-lien bank account with a scheduled bank in order to receive the funds.
-Dank in order to receive the funds.
+Bank account All grantees will be expected to create a separate, auditable, no-lien bank account with a scheduled

+bank in order to receive the funds.

 Budget heads The typical budget heads allowed are:

+Duugetheaus Equipment

+Manpower/ salary/ fees

+Manpower/salary/rees Consumables, research supplies etc.

+Incubation services/ rentals etc.

+Travel and related costs

+External/outsourced services

+IP costs

+Equipment • Contingency

-Equipment Manpower/ salary/ fees Consumables, research supplies etc Incubation services/ rentals etc Travel and related costs External/outsourced services IP costs Contingency Equipment Maximum of 30% of project cost can be considered for non-recurrent equipment.
+Equipment Maximum of 30% of project cost can be considered for non-recurrent againment

+considered for non-recurrent equipment.

 Specific exemptions can be considered on a case- to-case basis.

-Manpower/ salary etc Maximum of 30% of project cost can be considered for man-power/salary head.
-Scientific advisors/ mentors to the BIG grantee cannot draw a salary under the grant.
-If the applicant is formally employed (or registered as a student) with a non-profit academic or research organization, he/she cannot receive salary/stipend/fellowship from two sources simultaneously.
-Consumables, research supplies etc; Incubation services/ rentals etc; Travel and related costs These heads are flexible but need to be justified at time of due diligence.
-External/outsourced services Outsourcing cost should not exceed 30% of project cost.
-Contingency • Contingency head cannot exceed 5% of project cost.
-Other heads • Funding can be used for conducting limited market research, patenting costs, working capital during the period, etc. Waivers The above guidelines shall be followed unless there is a specific exemption for a project approved by BIRAC.
+Manpower/ salary Maximum of 30% of project cost can be

+etc considered for man-power/salary head.

+ett Scientific advisors/ mentors to the BIG grantee

+cannot draw a salary under the grant.

+If the applicant is formally employed (or

+registered as a student) with a non-profit

+academic or research organization, he/she

+cannot receive salary/stipend/fellowship from

+two sources simultaneously.

+Consumables, These heads are flexible but need to be justified

+research supplies at time of due diligence.

+etc; Incubation

+services/ rentals etc;

+Travel and related

+costs

+External/outsourced Outsourcing cost should not exceed 30% of

+services project cost.

+Contingency Contingency head cannot exceed 5% of project

+cost.

+Other heads Funding can be used for conducting limited

+market research, patenting costs, working capital

+during the period, etc.

+Waivers The above guidelines shall be followed unless there

+is a specific exemption for a project approved by

+BIRAC.

 Last installment The last installment is released after completion of the project and submission of final reports, and hence is in the nature of a reimbursement.
 Grantees are expected to plan for financing the amount corresponding to the last installment via other sources.

-11. Due diligence (DD), fund disbursement, monitoring and review process
+12. Due diligence (DD), fund disbursement, monitoring and review process

-- The due diligence process is carried out by the BIG Partner for applications that have received in principle grant approval from the ESC. - The due diligence process involves: - Reconfirming eligibility - Legal, technical and financial due diligence - Confirming how applicant has tied up all resources: Space, equipment, manpower, advisors, incubation services, samples etc - Checking how applicant shall manage safety, ethics and waste disposal. - Checking for all aspects that the ESC has pointed out as needing verification/ confirmation - Justification of budget (usually by providing quotations); meeting budget caps and other requirements of BIRAC - Finalization of milestones, budget and payment schedule; defining clear milestone targets that are easy to track. - Following due diligence, the BIG Partner recommends proposals for final grant approval to BIRAC.
+- The due diligence process is carried out by the BIG Partner for applications that have received in principle grant approval from the Expert Screening Committee (ESC). - The due diligence process involves: - o Reconfirming eligibility - o Legal, technical and financial due diligence - Confirming how applicant has tied up all resources: Space, equipment, manpower, advisors, incubation services, samples etc - Checking how applicant shall manage safety, ethics and waste disposal. - Checking for all aspects that the ESC has pointed out as needing verification/confirmation - Justification of budget (usually by providing quotations); meeting budget caps and other requirements of BIRAC - Finalization of milestones, budget and payment schedule; defining clear milestone targets that are easy to track. - Following due diligence, the BIG Partner recommends proposals for final grant approval to BIRAC.
 BIRAC takes the final decision on grant approval. - BIG Partners sign agreements with BIG grantees on behalf of BIRAC. - Funds are released into the dedicated no lien account created by the grantee for the purpose of the BIG project. - Once the project gets started, BIG Partners periodically monitor progress and review the project.
 Grantees have to submit periodic reports and utilization certificates in the prescribed format to the BIG Partner.